Acronyms for Real Estate

 Real Estate Organizations and Associations

-Associations offer valuable resources, networking, and advocacy for professionals and investors alike:
+Associations offer valuable resources, networking, and advocacy for real estate professionals and investors alike:

 • NAR - National Association of Realtors: Provides resources and training for realtors nationwide.